GitSkilled/.github/profile/README.md

 ## Get Involved

-We encourage developers, mentors, educators, and organizations to join the **GitHub All In** community.
+We encourage developers, mentors, educators, and organizations to join the **GitHub GitSkilled** community.
 Here's how you can get involved:

 ### For Developers (Future and Professional) 🧑‍💻: